 B2B and B2C companies share the same general objective: convincing potential customers to give them their business.
 The specific actions involved in this process, however, differ tremendously between the two.
 B2C companies usually don’t have to take any steps outside of marketing themselves.
 There’s no special procedure required for the acquisition of new customers.
 For B2B companies, on the other hand, marketing is only part of the battle.
-In order to officially acquire a new customer, the two parties must strike a deal.
+To officially acquire a new customer, the two parties must strike a deal.
 The desired terms of the deal are outlined in the company’s business proposal.
 What happens next is directly determined by the contents of this document.

 For this reason, writing a business proposal is among the most important skills for owners of B2B companies.
 The more you hone this skill, the more work you will receive.
-Your first proposals are especially crucial, since you need the work to establish a reputation.
+Your first proposals are especially crucial since you need the work to establish a reputation.
 Thus, it only makes sense to learn how to write a business proposal as early as possible.
 New entrepreneurs cannot afford to mess this up.

 Different Industries, Different Standards

 Yes, different industries have different standards for business proposals.
 And your proposals do not have to look exactly like your competitors’.
 But there is a general formula you can follow to make this process much less stressful.
 Following clear, structural guidelines also allows you to focus more on developing the terms of the deal.

 In this guide, we’ll walk you through each step of a successful business proposal.
 You’ll learn how to decide what kind of business proposal to write, the information you need to include, and what makes a proposal stand out from the competition.